Event planning isn’t everyone’s cup of tea.

 8. A Step & Repeat.

 Consult your HR representative and make sure your insurance covers this before hitting the liquor store!
 But yeah.
-As long as your org’s work doesn’t involve substance addiction issues, you can count alcohol being a draw for people (for better or worse.
-Yes, that includes me.).
+As long as your org’s work doesn’t involve substance addiction issues, you can count on alcohol being a draw for guests.

 *Tip*: For my last event, our office coordinator had the brilliant idea of shopping for wines from local vineyards, owned by smaller shops.
 It cost us a little extra, but the social impact was worth it (and a fun conversation starter for guests!).

 If all of us were Voldemort, then coffee would be the unicorn blood that kept us going in our orgs.
-Regardless of the time of day, someone is bound to need that pick-me-up to stay conscious for your event.
-Do the right thing and help ’em out!
+So if yours is an AM event, make sure you stock up.

 *Tip*: Don’t forget to include milk, creamer, tea & decaf options.
 The only one thing worse than going to an event without coffee, is going to an event where there is ONLY coffee and nothing else.
 You’ll leave guests wondering: